Sector Alpha

 Is Electrical Equipments/HVDC expanding or contracting this week?

-The Electrical Equipments/HVDC sector is stable this week.
+The Electrical Equipments/HVDC sector is contracting this week with a breadth change of -1 stocks.

 Which Electrical Equipments/HVDC stocks have the highest revenue growth?